avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 #### Xcode command line tools

-You need to download Xcode Command Line tools.
-It comes with Xcode but if you don't want to install full Xcode development package, you can run the following in a terminal
+You need to download the *Xcode Command Line tools*.
+They come with Xcode but if you don't want to install full Xcode development package, you can run the following in a terminal

 ~~~~bash
 $ xcode-select --install